About the Library

 Art in Public Places

 The BRPL supports local artists by providing public space for display of their artwork.
-To apply for exhibition at the Downtown Library, please complete and submit the following documents:
+To apply for exhibition at the Downtown Library, please complete and submit the Artist Application, Regulation Agreement, and Waiver of Liability.

 Countess Henrietta de Hoernle Archives